OpenConextApps/OpenConextApps-rave-template/README.md

 #### Step 3

 Configure your webserver to forward to the tomcat application server.
+This is optional as you can connect directly to tomcat.